-Charlotte Eichler's poems have appeared in Carcanet's New Poetries VIII (forthcoming January 2021), The Island Review, PN Review and The Rialto, among other magazines and anthologies.
+Charlotte Eichler's poems have appeared in magazines and anthologies including Carcanet's New Poetries VIII (2021), The Island Review, PN Review and The Rialto.
+In 2020 she won the Barjeel Poetry Prize.
 Her debut pamphlet, Their Lunar Language, came out with Valley Press in 2018 and was one of the Poetry School's books of the year.

 Charlotte was born in Hertfordshire and has an MA in Norse and Viking Studies.
-She now lives in Yorkshire, where she works as a medievalist and bibliographer.
+She now lives and works in Yorkshire.

 Their Lunar Language